A Bitcoin Analogy

 It might make sense to create a type of transaction which is not anonymous.
 Sometimes I want to write a cheque and know to whom I am writing it.
 (Less often do I need to know who is paying me.)
 I might even wish to constrain myself so that all my money is money that can't be given to anonymous recipients, protecting me from theft.
 (Generally it would be possible to convert such money to anonymous money through 1 or more levels of exchange: Buy dollars with the identified money, then buy anonymous money with the dollars, but it's hard for thieves to do this.)

-I will note that the ability to put special attributes on transactions using a simple programming language called “Script” is already part of bitcoin system, including IP-address based destination addresses, but as far as I know there is no way to constrain that my coins can only be sent to a special class of addresses.
+I will note that the ability to put special attributes on transactions using a simple programming language called "Script" is already part of bitcoin system, including IP-address based destination addresses, but as far as I know there is no way to constrain that my coins can only be sent to a special class of addresses.
+In addition, the ledger is inherently public in Bitcoin, so transactions with identified parties are fully public.

 There is a risk that governments, who hate anonymous money, might try to force all crypto-currency use in their jurisdiction into this model, but it would be extremely hard to enforce.